 The origin of humans is not as well documented in the myths except for the myths which say humans came from the tears of Ra-Atum or Eye of Ra or molded from clay by Khnum.

 Most myths are around creationism from chaos rather than human beginnings.

 Gods and goddesses

-Osiris is associated with kingship and fertility and certain myths tell of him being killed and dismembered by his brother Set, who then takes over ruling the world.
+The sun god Ra, was leader of earth and all the gods after creation.
+There are various myths surrounding his rule and conflicts with some of the other gods and later humanity. as well until he leaves earth and lives in the sky, traveling through the heavens daily.
+Osiris is associated with kingship and fertility and certain myths tell of him being killed and dismembered by his brother Set.
+Set then takes over ruling the world.
 His parts are scattered all over Egypt but his wife Isis (who is also his sister) recovers all the parts and with the help of Anubis and Nephthys restores his body to completeness.
 He is then revived for enough time to impregnate Isis with a son, Horus.
 Isis raises Horus out of sight of Set and when he is grown, he challenges Set for the throne.

 Royal children such as the first human kings are said to descend from the joining of a god with a human woman.
 In some of the myths the god is Ra and in others it is Amun.
 This was one way of stating that the human ruler was there due to deliberate intervention by a god or gods.